tooth2/TV-Script-Generation/README.md

  * init_hidden - The initialization function for an LSTM/GRU hidden state
  * forward - Forward propagation function.
 - This RNN model implemented LSTM as memory cell and fully-connected layer to generate new vocabs
-- Lastly, trained recurrent neural networks to generate new characters,words, and bodies of text.
+- Lastly, trained recurrent neural networks to generate new words, and bodies of text.
 The initialize function creates the layers of the neural network and save them to the class.
-The forward propagation function uses these layers to run forward propagation and generates an output and a hidden state.
+The forward propagation function uses these initialized layers to run forward propagation and generates an output and a hidden state.
 The output of this model is the last batch of word scores after a complete sequence has been processed.
 For each input sequence of words, the output is the word scores for a single, next word.
 ```python
 lstm_output = lstm_output.contiguous().view(-1, self.hidden_dim)
 # the last batch of word scores by shaping the output of the final, fully-connected layer